Why Saudi Arabia and Iran are bitter rivals

 This is in many ways a regional equivalent of the Cold War, which pitted the US against the Soviet Union in a tense military standoff for many years.

-Iran and Saudi Arabia are not directly fighting but they are engaged in a variety of proxy wars around the region.
+Iran and Saudi Arabia are not directly fighting but they are engaged in a variety of proxy wars (conflicts where they support rival sides and militias) around the region.

-Syria is an obvious example while in Yemen Saudi Arabia has accused Iran of supplying ballistic missiles fired at Saudi territory by the Shia Houthi rebel movement - an incident which heightened the war of words between the two countries.
+Syria is an obvious example, while in Yemen Saudi Arabia has accused Iran of supplying ballistic missiles fired at Saudi territory by the rebel Houthi movement.

-But having become bogged down in Yemen and essentially defeated in Syria, Saudi Arabia seems to have its eye on Lebanon as the next proxy battlefield.

-Lebanon risks being tipped into Syria-like chaos but few analysts see Saudi interests prevailing there.
+Iran is also accused of flexing its muscle in the strategic waterways of the Gulf, through which oil is shipped from Saudi Arabia.
+The US says Iran was behind recent attacks on foreign tankers there - something it denies.

 Are we heading towards a direct war between Saudi Arabia and Iran?

 So far Tehran and Riyadh have fought via proxies.
-Neither is really geared up for a direct war with the other but one successful rocket attack on the Saudi capital from Yemen could upset the apple cart.
+Neither is really geared up for a direct war with the other but a major Houthi attack against the Saudi capital or, as in the most recent case, against a key economic target could upset the apple cart.

-One obvious area where they could come into direct conflict is in the waters of the Gulf, where they face each other across a maritime border.

-But here too fighting could risk a much broader conflict.
+Houthi attacks against Saudi Arabia's infrastructure have inevitably added a new front to the confrontation between Tehran and Riyadh.
+As in the Gulf, where Iran and Saudi face each other across a maritime border, rising tensions could risk a much broader conflict.

 For the US and other Western powers, freedom of navigation in the Gulf is essential and any conflict that sought to block the waterway - vital for international shipping and oil transportation - could easily draw in US naval and air forces.

 For a long time the US and its allies have seen Iran as a destabilising force in the Middle East.
 The Saudi leadership increasingly sees Iran as an existential threat and the crown prince seems willing to take whatever action he sees necessary, wherever he deems it necessary, to confront Tehran's rising influence.